asakurayoh/enormity-rulebook/playing-action-cards-and-performing-actions.md

 ![Action Cards Sequense](img/action-cards-sequense.png)

-*At the beginning of your turn take all Action cards into your hand (1).
-Before playing an Action card, you must determine which side to resolve (2).
-To keep track of the played Action cards by placing them on the table in front of you, keeping the resolved side facing up (3).
+*At the beginning of your turn take all Action cards into your hand <span class="red-round">1</span>.
+Before playing an Action card, you must determine which side to resolve <span class="red-round">2</span>.
+To keep track of the played Action cards by placing them on the table in front of you, keeping the resolved side facing up <span class="red-round">3</span>.
 They will stat on the table until the beginning of your next turn.*

 ## Adrenaline